Allium leaf miner

 - First generation female flies lay eggs on the stems or base of leaves during March and April

-- The second generation repeats the process in October to November, this generation is usually the most damaging
+- The second generation repeats the process in late summer and autumn, this generation is usually the most damaging

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.